SyrusKyury/Peaceful-Farm/README.md

 - Feedback on failed attacks
 - Real-time logging in the web interface console
 - Emulation of the Submission Server for testing purposes
+- A [simple plugin system](web/app/plugins/README.md) to update and adapt the system with ease

 ## Architecture
 ![Architecture](docs/architecture.png)